 Diane graduated from Boston Arts Academy and also attended Regis College.
 She wanted to learn about law and politics in order to help her parents and others with immigration.
 Her father was taken advantage of by at least one shady lawyer.
 He spent so much money to have a lawyer help with the immigration process.
 Then the lawyer disappeared with all of the money.
 The father ended up paying for that mistake by getting deported.
 Nothing about their situation was fair.

 It wasn’t always easy for Diane, especially during college.
 She drank too much.
 Partied whenever she could.
 Then she spiraled into a depression.
 So she began to see a therapist who really helped her.
 After seeing the therapist and learning some coping skills is when things began to turn around for Diane.
-Her therapist asks Diane why she is interested in a career that she wasn’t really passionate about at all.
+Her therapist asked Diane she keeps a job that she doesn’t interest her.

 However, the arts were her passion.
 She loved singing and acting.
 When she stopped pursuing an education in political science and started pursuing an acting career, she really began to thrive.